pankaj-sharma151290/transport-management-system/README.md

 }
 ```
 #### 2.2.
 Get vehicle details by its name

 The API needs need vehicle name passed as path variable to the API.
 It gives details of the Vehicle.
-This can be used when user knows vehicle name and want to get the complete details of it
+This can be used when user knows vehicle name and want to get the complete details of it.

 GET : http://localhost:8081/tms/vehicle/{vehicle-name}

 ###### RESPONSE